 When you don’t know what to make for breakfast, brunch, lunch or dinner, Eggs in Purgatory with Italian Sausage, a twist on the southern Italian classic is the perfect solution!
 Eggs are gently poached in a spicy tomato sauce with Italian sausage and vegetables for an easy meal ready in about an hour that you’ll put on repeat!

 Why This Recipe Is a Keeper:

 Eggs in Purgatory with Italian Sausage is a dish you want in your recipe repertoire for a satisfying, comforting meal any time of day!

 This version is inspired by one I enjoyed at a Boulder, Colorado restaurant not long ago.
 I had to recreate it because I savored every bite and almost licked the skillet it came in!

-Eggs are nestled in a fiery tomato sauce with spicy Italian sausage, onions, peppers and fennel then gently poached.
+Eggs with runny yolks are nestled in a fiery tomato sauce with spicy Italian sausage, onions, peppers and fennel then gently poached.
 A good Parmesan cheese is a must along with some toasted crusty bread to dip in the eggs and soak up the spicy, flavorful sauce!